How to Calculate Baker's Percentage: Step-by-Step Guide

 Baker’s Formula: Flour 100% | Water 70% | Salt 2% | Starter 20%

 Sometimes you know how much dough you need (for example, 2000g for two loaves) and want to calculate ingredient weights.
-Here's how:
+I use this constantly when baking for specific pan sizes.

 Example: Calculate ingredients for 2000g of 70% hydration dough